marinavbrown/MBSE/Course Documents/syllabus.md

 Although attendance is not strictly required, there will be a quiz at the beginning of most class meetings.

 In the case of emergencies or *pre-approved* absences (e.g., [religious holiday](https://registrar.gwu.edu/university-policies#holidays)) the quiz will be substituted by a written assignment.
-A request for approved absence must be submitted to the instructors by email at least one week prior **No absences will be approved for the presentation dates 3/18 and 4/29/**
+A request for approved absence must be submitted to the instructors by email at least one week prior. **No absences will be approved for the presentation dates 3/18 and 4/29**.

 #### Late Work